mushogenshin/companion_tools_Win/README.md

 # hoan_companion_tools_Win
-List of nice, useful, productivity tools and utilities that I regularly use on Windows
+List of nice, useful, productivity tools and utilities that I regularly use on Windows.
+This list is intended for many of my art students.

 # Windows organization
 - Use multiple desktops (`Windows + Tab`), might feel disoriented and clumsy at first, but after a while it should start feeling better!